 Example of a Seller Fulfilled Product (FBM)

-The second biggest factor in winning the buy box is affordable prices and reliable shipping.
+The second biggest factor in winning the buy box is affordable pricing.

-Ensure your prices are low and consistent with other merchants on the site.
+Keep your prices low and consistent with other merchants on the site.
 Of course, many Amazon sellers are constantly changing prices to edge one another out on the buy box.

-This shouldn’t be a blind race to the top of the buy box.
-Determine whether you can afford to own the buy box current price by considering your:
+This shouldn’t be a blind race to the top of the buy box — don’t make your prices lower than you can afford.
+Determine whether you can afford to own the buy box at its current price by considering your:

 - Return cost